-Sr. No. CSR Sector in which Project ts or programs Amount outlay Amount Cumulative expenditure Amount CSR Registration NO. project or activity identified the project is Local area or other Specify the State and district where projects or programs was undertaken (budget) project or programs wise spent on the projects or programs up to the reporting period spent: Direct or through implementing agency Number
+Sr. No. CSR project or activity identified Sector in which the project is covered Local ts or programs Specify the State and district where projects or programs was undertaken Amount outlay (budget) project or programs wise Amount spent on the projects or programs Cumulative expenditure up to the reporting period Amount spent: Direct or through implementing agency CSR Registration Number Not Applicable

-Not Applicable